catwoman2209/Stimulation/README.md

   - user is unable to enter apostrophes, and causes an infinite loop of "Incorrect" responses
 - letter buttons currently not in use
   - clicking buttons do not apply text to text entry
+- generated letters create more than one word
+  - user must cycle through different possiblities to get correct answer

 Type Racer
 - generated window takes over display